layer5io/istio-service-mesh-workshop/lab-1/README.md

 Also, instructions for bootstrapping a kubernetes cluster with `kubeadm` will be presented.
 We will be following these instructions to setup the cluster next.
 ![](img/pwk_instance1.png)

+*Warning:* Please donot follow the instructions as it is.
+We will be following similar but slightly different instructions described below.

 Let us use `node1` as the master node for our cluster.
-Please note: setting up a multi-master cluster is out of the scope of this workshop.
+Please note: setting up a multi-master cluster is out of the scope of this workshop, but we will be creating a multi-node cluster in this lab.

 Before we start bootstrapping the cluster let us first update DNS settings on the node.
 This step is needed to get external network connectivity from within the kuberentes cluster we are about to setup.
 You are free to use any public DNS but for the purpose of this workshop we will use Google's public DNS.